CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/CapabilitySwitchCapability.md

 HasMaxSlots returns a boolean if a field has been set.

-### GetMinVersionWithBreakoutSupport

-`func (o *CapabilitySwitchCapability) GetMinVersionWithBreakoutSupport() string`

-GetMinVersionWithBreakoutSupport returns the MinVersionWithBreakoutSupport field if non-nil, zero value otherwise.

-### GetMinVersionWithBreakoutSupportOk

-`func (o *CapabilitySwitchCapability) GetMinVersionWithBreakoutSupportOk() (*string, bool)`

-GetMinVersionWithBreakoutSupportOk returns a tuple with the MinVersionWithBreakoutSupport field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMinVersionWithBreakoutSupport

-`func (o *CapabilitySwitchCapability) SetMinVersionWithBreakoutSupport(v string)`

-SetMinVersionWithBreakoutSupport sets MinVersionWithBreakoutSupport field to given value.

-### HasMinVersionWithBreakoutSupport

-`func (o *CapabilitySwitchCapability) HasMinVersionWithBreakoutSupport() bool`

-HasMinVersionWithBreakoutSupport returns a boolean if a field has been set.

-### GetMinVersionWithLocatorLedSupport

-`func (o *CapabilitySwitchCapability) GetMinVersionWithLocatorLedSupport() string`

-GetMinVersionWithLocatorLedSupport returns the MinVersionWithLocatorLedSupport field if non-nil, zero value otherwise.

-### GetMinVersionWithLocatorLedSupportOk

-`func (o *CapabilitySwitchCapability) GetMinVersionWithLocatorLedSupportOk() (*string, bool)`

-GetMinVersionWithLocatorLedSupportOk returns a tuple with the MinVersionWithLocatorLedSupport field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMinVersionWithLocatorLedSupport

-`func (o *CapabilitySwitchCapability) SetMinVersionWithLocatorLedSupport(v string)`

-SetMinVersionWithLocatorLedSupport sets MinVersionWithLocatorLedSupport field to given value.

-### HasMinVersionWithLocatorLedSupport

-`func (o *CapabilitySwitchCapability) HasMinVersionWithLocatorLedSupport() bool`

-HasMinVersionWithLocatorLedSupport returns a boolean if a field has been set.

-### GetMinVersionWithNegAuto25g

-`func (o *CapabilitySwitchCapability) GetMinVersionWithNegAuto25g() string`

-GetMinVersionWithNegAuto25g returns the MinVersionWithNegAuto25g field if non-nil, zero value otherwise.

-### GetMinVersionWithNegAuto25gOk

-`func (o *CapabilitySwitchCapability) GetMinVersionWithNegAuto25gOk() (*string, bool)`

-GetMinVersionWithNegAuto25gOk returns a tuple with the MinVersionWithNegAuto25g field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMinVersionWithNegAuto25g

-`func (o *CapabilitySwitchCapability) SetMinVersionWithNegAuto25g(v string)`

-SetMinVersionWithNegAuto25g sets MinVersionWithNegAuto25g field to given value.

-### HasMinVersionWithNegAuto25g

-`func (o *CapabilitySwitchCapability) HasMinVersionWithNegAuto25g() bool`

-HasMinVersionWithNegAuto25g returns a boolean if a field has been set.
+### GetMinVersionMapWithBreakoutSupport

+`func (o *CapabilitySwitchCapability) GetMinVersionMapWithBreakoutSupport() FirmwareVersionMap`

+GetMinVersionMapWithBreakoutSupport returns the MinVersionMapWithBreakoutSupport field if non-nil, zero value otherwise.

+### GetMinVersionMapWithBreakoutSupportOk

+`func (o *CapabilitySwitchCapability) GetMinVersionMapWithBreakoutSupportOk() (*FirmwareVersionMap, bool)`

+GetMinVersionMapWithBreakoutSupportOk returns a tuple with the MinVersionMapWithBreakoutSupport field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMinVersionMapWithBreakoutSupport

+`func (o *CapabilitySwitchCapability) SetMinVersionMapWithBreakoutSupport(v FirmwareVersionMap)`

+SetMinVersionMapWithBreakoutSupport sets MinVersionMapWithBreakoutSupport field to given value.

+### HasMinVersionMapWithBreakoutSupport

+`func (o *CapabilitySwitchCapability) HasMinVersionMapWithBreakoutSupport() bool`

+HasMinVersionMapWithBreakoutSupport returns a boolean if a field has been set.

+### SetMinVersionMapWithBreakoutSupportNil

+`func (o *CapabilitySwitchCapability) SetMinVersionMapWithBreakoutSupportNil(b bool)`

+ SetMinVersionMapWithBreakoutSupportNil sets the value for MinVersionMapWithBreakoutSupport to be an explicit nil

+### UnsetMinVersionMapWithBreakoutSupport
+`func (o *CapabilitySwitchCapability) UnsetMinVersionMapWithBreakoutSupport()`

+UnsetMinVersionMapWithBreakoutSupport ensures that no value is present for MinVersionMapWithBreakoutSupport, not even an explicit nil
+### GetMinVersionMapWithLocatorLedSupport

+`func (o *CapabilitySwitchCapability) GetMinVersionMapWithLocatorLedSupport() FirmwareVersionMap`

+GetMinVersionMapWithLocatorLedSupport returns the MinVersionMapWithLocatorLedSupport field if non-nil, zero value otherwise.

+### GetMinVersionMapWithLocatorLedSupportOk

+`func (o *CapabilitySwitchCapability) GetMinVersionMapWithLocatorLedSupportOk() (*FirmwareVersionMap, bool)`

+GetMinVersionMapWithLocatorLedSupportOk returns a tuple with the MinVersionMapWithLocatorLedSupport field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMinVersionMapWithLocatorLedSupport

+`func (o *CapabilitySwitchCapability) SetMinVersionMapWithLocatorLedSupport(v FirmwareVersionMap)`

+SetMinVersionMapWithLocatorLedSupport sets MinVersionMapWithLocatorLedSupport field to given value.

+### HasMinVersionMapWithLocatorLedSupport

+`func (o *CapabilitySwitchCapability) HasMinVersionMapWithLocatorLedSupport() bool`

+HasMinVersionMapWithLocatorLedSupport returns a boolean if a field has been set.

+### SetMinVersionMapWithLocatorLedSupportNil

+`func (o *CapabilitySwitchCapability) SetMinVersionMapWithLocatorLedSupportNil(b bool)`

+ SetMinVersionMapWithLocatorLedSupportNil sets the value for MinVersionMapWithLocatorLedSupport to be an explicit nil

+### UnsetMinVersionMapWithLocatorLedSupport
+`func (o *CapabilitySwitchCapability) UnsetMinVersionMapWithLocatorLedSupport()`

+UnsetMinVersionMapWithLocatorLedSupport ensures that no value is present for MinVersionMapWithLocatorLedSupport, not even an explicit nil
+### GetMinVersionMapWithNegAuto25gSupport

+`func (o *CapabilitySwitchCapability) GetMinVersionMapWithNegAuto25gSupport() FirmwareVersionMap`

+GetMinVersionMapWithNegAuto25gSupport returns the MinVersionMapWithNegAuto25gSupport field if non-nil, zero value otherwise.

+### GetMinVersionMapWithNegAuto25gSupportOk

+`func (o *CapabilitySwitchCapability) GetMinVersionMapWithNegAuto25gSupportOk() (*FirmwareVersionMap, bool)`

+GetMinVersionMapWithNegAuto25gSupportOk returns a tuple with the MinVersionMapWithNegAuto25gSupport field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMinVersionMapWithNegAuto25gSupport

+`func (o *CapabilitySwitchCapability) SetMinVersionMapWithNegAuto25gSupport(v FirmwareVersionMap)`

+SetMinVersionMapWithNegAuto25gSupport sets MinVersionMapWithNegAuto25gSupport field to given value.

+### HasMinVersionMapWithNegAuto25gSupport

+`func (o *CapabilitySwitchCapability) HasMinVersionMapWithNegAuto25gSupport() bool`

+HasMinVersionMapWithNegAuto25gSupport returns a boolean if a field has been set.

+### SetMinVersionMapWithNegAuto25gSupportNil

+`func (o *CapabilitySwitchCapability) SetMinVersionMapWithNegAuto25gSupportNil(b bool)`

+ SetMinVersionMapWithNegAuto25gSupportNil sets the value for MinVersionMapWithNegAuto25gSupport to be an explicit nil

+### UnsetMinVersionMapWithNegAuto25gSupport
+`func (o *CapabilitySwitchCapability) UnsetMinVersionMapWithNegAuto25gSupport()`

+UnsetMinVersionMapWithNegAuto25gSupport ensures that no value is present for MinVersionMapWithNegAuto25gSupport, not even an explicit nil
 ### GetNetworkLimits

 `func (o *CapabilitySwitchCapability) GetNetworkLimits() CapabilitySwitchNetworkLimits`